 With dreams of becoming the next winner of the Tour de France, Rob has already started his training, and has so far managed to cycle up to 60 miles in a single session, but still has a long way to go.

-If he keeps this up, he’ll be well on the way to helping Duchenne UK raise a large amount of money for the charity (plus he may also decide that the Eurostar no longer needs to feature in his travel plans, if he decides to visit Paris again post 2018!).
+If he keeps this up, he’ll be well on the way to helping Duchenne UK raise a large amount of money for the charity (plus he may also decide that Eurostar no longer needs to feature in his future French travel plans!).

 In 2017, Duchenne UK raised a huge £1m during the DMD Dash.
 Let’s hope they exceed this target in 2018.